rkyzk/poetry-2023/README.md

 Link to the live site of this app: https://your-poetry-2023-094a4af35547.herokuapp.com

+**Note:** If you use Safari please make sure to uncheck “prevent cross-site tracking” in settings so that the log in system functions properly.

 ## Overview

 Your Poetry offers an interactive platform where users can share their poems and exchange comments on each other’s poems.
 The app is equipped with various features including liking/unliking poems, following/unfollowing profiles as well as searching poems and profiles.
 Users can also make their own profiles.
 The purpose of the app is to offer users opportunities to be creative, to share their art, and to inspire others.